shantaram3013/TouchscreenToggle/README.md

 #### Bugs:
 None yet.
 Open an issue if you find one, open a PR if you find one and want to help fix it.
 Thank you!
-Check out my other projects on [https://shantaram.xyz](my website).
+Check out my other projects on [my website](https://shantaram.xyz).